Publication

 9.12.
 Where the complaint is upheld, either in part or in full, the NSHCS will communicate the reason(s) for the decision taken to the complainant and outline any actions that may be taken by the NSHCS to remedy the complaint and/or prevent a recurrence of the issues that led to the complaint.

 9.13.
-Where the complaint is rejected, the NSHCS will communicate the reason(s) for the decision taken to the complainant.
+Where the complaint is not upheld, the NSHCS will communicate the reason(s) for the decision taken to the complainant.

 9.14.
 You may withdraw your complaint at any stage, up to and including stage four.